 You have no items in your shopping cart.

 In the world of home interior design, there are many names for different things like "Bedspread".
-What is a Bedspread?
-You know, a bedspread is sometimes used interchangeably with the name duvet.
+"What is a Bedspread" You know? a bedspread is sometimes used interchangeably with the name duvet.
 In a way, this is apt because a duvet, technically speaking, is a bed covering.
 So, is there really a difference?
-In this article, we are going to discuss "what is a bedspread?" and discover if there is a difference.
+In this article, we are going to discuss what is a bedspread and, discover if there is a difference.

 Let’s first look at what many experts are calling the latest trend in bed coverings.
-Used in Europe for years, duvets are usually thick pads of either feathers, cotton or some other fibers that go on the bed at as a top covering.
+Used in Europe for years, duvets are usually thick pads of either feathers, cotton or some other types of fibers that go on the bed as a top covering.
 The duvet themselves can be made with colored fabric, but most of them are white and require a covering over them.

 What is a bedspread you ask?
 A bedspread is a general term used to describe all covers that go on top of the bed.
 Such things as comforters, quilts and coverlets also fall into this topic, and they are usually decorative and warming.
 They can be thick or thin and come in a variety of fabrics.